Make yourself a coffee and let the morning light settle in. Every dream is a letter you write to yourself. We are here to help you read it.

 Our interpretive framework draws on Jung's Collected Works (particularly volumes 5, 9i, and 12), James Hillman's archetypal psychology and his principle of "sticking to the image," Matthew Walker's neuroscience of REM sleep and emotional memory processing, and Deirdre Barrett's research on dream problem-solving at Harvard.
 We also reference Von Franz, Campbell, and comparative mythology spanning five millennia of human dream culture.

-The current moon phase is woven into every interpretation – not as astrology, but as a symbolic framework that dreamers across cultures have found meaningful.
+The current moon phase is woven into every interpretation.
+Not as astrology, but as a symbolic framework that dreamers across cultures have found meaningful.
 Dreams during a full moon carry different archetypal weight than dreams during a new moon, and Somniary honours that dimension.

 Read our full methodology and sources →Somniary uses a stateless architecture.
 Your dream is processed in memory, interpreted in a single session, and then forgotten.
 No dream text is stored on our servers.
 No conversation history is retained.
 Your dreams are not used for AI training, marketing profiles, or behavioral analysis.